Elixir (film)

 Elixir is a 2016 Bengali short film by Anirban Guha, a Delhi-based banker.
 During his student days, Guha was deeply involved with theatre and stage productions in Delhi and Bangalore.
 Elixir was selected for the Cannes Short Film Corner 2016 along with six other Bengali films.
-The cast includes Daminee Benny Basu, Arindom Ghosh, Mahul Brahma, Dr. Koushik Dutta.
+The cast includes Daminee Benny Basu, Arindom Ghosh, Mahul Brahma, and Dr. Koushik Dutta.